Mitch Garver Preview, Player Props: Rangers vs. Angels

 Mitch Garver At The Plate

-- Garver is batting .500 with two homers during his last outings and is on a five-game hitting streak.
+- Garver enters this game on a six-game hitting streak.
+During his last outings, he's hitting .500 with one homer.

-- Garver has picked up a hit in 65.9% of his 82 games this year, with at least two hits in 23.2% of them.
+- Garver has reached base via a hit in 55 games this season (of 83 played), and had multiple hits in 19 of those games.

-- Garver has had at least one RBI in 36.6% of his games this season (30 of 82), with more than one RBI 10 times (12.2%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Garver has had an RBI in 30 games this season (36.1%), including 10 multi-RBI outings (12.0%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.